-- The increase & decrease of the Net Buy Amount indicator represents the sell and buy actions on the decentralized exchanges, which can directly influence the rise & fall of the price.
+- The increase & decrease of the Net Buy Value indicator represents the sell and buy actions on the decentralized exchanges, which can directly influence the rise & fall of the price.

 - When deposits on centralized exchanges increase, such as the Net CEX Outflow indicator records negative peaks, the price will fall after a while.